Madrasa of Amir Sunqur Sa'di: The Mamluk-era structure

 Inside, the madrasa's remains are located beneath the 19th-century Sufi lodge's theatre.
-The walls of the madrasa are made of ablaq (two-coloured) stone, around a central courtyard (sahn) around which were large iwans (vaulted chambers open on one side) and multiple smaller rooms.
+The walls of the madrasa are made of ablaq (two-coloured) stone, around a central sahn around which were large iwans, and multiple smaller rooms.
 Only the northwest iwan remains today, adjacent to the mausoleum chamber.
-In the central courtyard are the remains of a fountain with a lobed profile, excavated during modern restorations, which dates back to the Tulunid period in the 9th century.
+In the central courtyard are the remains of a fountain with a lobed profile, excavated during modern restorations, which dates from the Tulunid period in the 9th century.
 In another corner, an even older well (dating from before 850 CE) was also discovered.

 The mausoleum chamber, with muqarnas squinches and Arabic inscriptions in stucco.
 Most of the inscriptions are from the Maqama of al-Hariri, rather than from the Qur'an.

 The mausoleum chamber is under the northwestern dome (visible from the street), at the structure's northern corner, and contains the cenotaph of Hasan Sadaqa.
-It is 7.8 by 8.4 meters, meaning it is not quite square, and the dome above is slightly elliptic as a consequence.
+It is 7.8 by 8.4 m, meaning it is not quite square, and the dome above is slightly elliptic as a consequence.
 The squinches (the transition zones between the round dome and the square chamber) are composed of pendentives with muqarnas forms, with colored glass windows in between.
 The chamber's decoration otherwise consists of carved stucco bands containing Arabic calligraphy inscriptions, on arabesque backgrounds, running along the walls.
 One extraordinary feature of this mausoleum is the fact that these lengthy inscriptions are not from the Qur'an or any other religious text.
 Instead, they are excerpts from the Maqamat al-Hariri, a collection of stories by the poet al-Hariri which describe the adventures of a vagabond and trickster, Abu Zayd, who travels and relies on his wits and eloquence to survive.
 Although the Maqamat al-Hariri is valued as a work of Arabic literature and appears to have been popular with the Egyptian Mamluks of Sunqur's era, the decision to include this type of text instead of Qur'anic verses or other religious selections is considered bold and unusual.
 It may be that Sunqur was a connoisseur of literature, or that he simply had eccentric tendencies, which manifested here.
 The only Qur'anic inscription in the mausoleum is a short circular inscription of the Throne Verse at the apex of the dome.

-The rooms of the women's convent (ribat) which Sunqur Sa'di built are now offices for the Italian-Egyptian Center for Restoration and Archaeology, which restored the building and opened the museum.
+The rooms of the ribat, built by Sunqur Sa'di, are now offices for the Italian-Egyptian Center for Restoration and Archaeology, which restored the building and opened the museum.
 The grounds also include a garden which was part of Qawsun's palace next-door but integrated into the precinct by the Mevlevis.